-The diversity of bacteria in nature is enormous.
-This was only recently discovered due to the development of molecular methods.
-We now know that bacterial communities change over time and space, but we don’t know why and if it matters for the role of bacteria in ecosystems.
-In other words we lack basic knowledge about bacterial ecology, and we don’t know if it is fundamentally different compared to ecology of other organisms.
+The diversity of bacteria and other microorganisms in nature is enormous.
+Due to the usage of molecular tools, we now know that these communities change over time and space, but we don’t know why and if it matters for their role in ecosystems.
+In other words we lack basic knowledge about microbial ecology, and we don’t know if it is fundamentally different compared to ecology of other organisms.
 This is what I want to find out!

 Keywords: limnology lake bacteria diversity